 Structure of IHP

-View the bios of some of our key personnel
+View the bios of our Medical Directors.

 Integrated Health Partners was incorporated in August 1995 as the Physician Hospital Organization of Battle Creek through a partnership between Battle Creek Health System (now Bronson Battle Creek) and the Calhoun County Physicians Organization, Inc. The Physician Hospital Organization of Battle Creek assumed the name Integrated Health Partners in 1997 to reflect its move toward integration.